- With the design open in the Vivado IDE, open the Dynamic Function eXchange Wizard.

 - On the Edit Reconfigurable Modules page, click the + button to add a new RM.

-- Select the shift_right_slow.v file in <Extract_Dir>\Sources\hdl\shift_right_slow then click OK.
+- Select the shift_right_slow.v file in <Extract_Dir>\Sources\hdl\shift_right_slow, and click OK.

-Note that on the Edit Configurations page, there is no longer an option to automatically create configurations, as you already have two existing ones.
+In the Edit Configurations page, there is no longer an option to automatically create configurations, as you already have two existing configurations.
 You can re-enable this option by removing all existing configurations, but this will recreate all configurations and remove all existing results.

 - Run: child_1_impl_1 - this simply matches the existing convention